Key Dates and Recommended Project Timeline

 - Start to publicise your event.

-- July 15th, 2022: Final deadline for final reports for school-based projects including how funds were used and illustrate the process and the project’s final outcome (using photos, videos, participant testimonials, etc.).
+- June 2023: Final deadline for final reports for projects including how funds were used and illustrate the process and the project’s final outcome (using photos, videos, participant testimonials, etc.)

 NCTR’s spirit name – bezhig miigwan, meaning “one feather”.